 Her brows instantly furrowed.
 "He absolutely did!
 He expected you'd told me!" she exclaimed.
 She took several steps towards him, her fists clenched at her sides.
 "How could you do that, Tasuki?
 And why would you keep it from me?"

 "Atsuna, ya hafta understand why I did it.
 I don't want ya in any danger unless we really need ya.
 If Chichiri an' I can handle somethin', then there's no point in gettin' ya involved," Tasuki pointed out.
 He reached for Atsuna's hands, but she pulled away before he could grasp them.

 "It's my choice to get involved, Tasuki.
 And if you can't understand that—"

 "I do understand it!
 But I don't wanna have ya suffer like ya did when ya were a kid!
 It tears me up to know ya had to go through all that alone!
 I swore to Tamahome I would keep ya safe!
 I'm gonna do anythin' I hafta do to do it!"

 Atsuna shook her head.
-"I understand your need to keep me safe, but I'm a warrior, Tasuki.
-I'm not a helpless woman, nor am I a child anymore.
+"I understand your need to keep me safe, but I'm not a helpless woman, nor am I a child anymore.
 Those memories of Ryozo's abuse have been put behind me.
 You need to do the same."
 She turned back towards the door, not looking over her shoulder.
-"Either way, Chichiri forwards his congratulations to us.
-But I have to say, Tasuki, that I don't take well to finding out kept secrets.
-Please don't do it again.
+"Either way, Chichiri extends his congratulations to us.
+But I have to say, Tasuki, please don't keep a secret like that from me again.
 While I understand why you did it, and I'm touched by your care for me, I don't want a protector.
 I want a husband."
 With a deep sigh, Atsuna walked off down the hall.